The new telecoms opportunity

 Nomios has been involved in the design, development, deployment and management of AltNet networks and understands both the opportunity, and the challenge.

-In order to help AltNet companies that are entering the market we have developed an example reference architecture which aims to describe the elements required to build a full ISP network.
+To help AltNet companies that are entering the market we have developed an example reference architecture which aims to describe the elements required to build a full ISP network.

 Smaller operators may start with only some of these elements, but with maturity and growth, require additional elements and some may be entirely optional, dependent on circumstances and the strategic intent of the business.